-In 1895, the elder Timken challenged his sons to come up with an improvement that would reduce friction and improve the reliability and longevity of their carriage’s axles.
-Three years later, Henry and William Timken patented their tapered roller bearing.
-Henry Timken’s foresight paved the way for the Timken company to make the transition to the automotive age.
+In 1895, Timken came up with an improvement that would reduce friction and improve the reliability and longevity of their carriages’ axles.
+Three years later, he patented the tapered roller bearing.